SurajBele/Assessment-Asian-Group-LLC/README.md

 Share the steps and screenshots of the configuration and the result identifying the load has been distributed among backend servers.

-* Requirement to perform this
+* Requirements to perform this task
+    1. nginx

 ------------------------------------------------------------
 1. Download and extract Nginx source code